cjus/hydra-aws-docker-article/README.md

 Running microservices inside of containers means we're able to run containers locally on our laptops and run the same containers in the cloud.
 This greatly helps to reduce bugs which can be found during development as the environment your software runs in can be identical to how it will be run in production.

 Packaging a NodeJS microservice inside of a Docker container is straightforward.
-To begin with you should download and install the Docker community edition from docker.com - if you haven't already done that.
+To begin with, you should download and install the Docker community edition from docker.com - if you haven't already done that.

 Here is an overview of the containerization steps: